iPhantasmic/CS203-Locus/README.md

 ## Disclaimer
 - We do not own or license any copyrights in the images used in the application.
-You may use the Services and the contents contained in the Services soley for your own individual non-commercial and informational purposes only.
+You may use the Services and the contents contained in the Services solely for your own individual, non-commercial and informational use only.